 So give the car a break, pack some goodies and get yourself out in the open air on two wheels – or one wheel if you’re old fashioned, a circus performer and/or a daredevil.

-Here are some of the best spots we recommend for a leisurely cycle around London (or an intensive one, depending on your desire to qualify for the Tour de France).
+Here are some of the best cycle routes we recommend for a leisurely spin around London (or an intensive one, depending on your desire to qualify for the Tour de France).

 1. Richmond Park (7 miles)